chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

   - No x/y/z/theta.
 Ever!
     - I will move the origin when you're not looking
     - Many bad tests will fail; all good tests will still pass
   - Here's a path: right boundary of right lane of road
 - Give it a position, get a pose, move it to where you want

-old:
-- Path object, `Ribbon`: map along-path position onto pose
-  - `_m_pos` is our position type
-  - "Ribbon", mathematically: a 3D path, with a surface orientation attached
-  - "Road-optimized": more than just poses
+- Move right
+- Turn left
-  - Consider the following...
+  - Easy to see: "facing the boundary"

 ---